Alma Media: Alma Talent

-Alma Talent media include Kauppalehti, Talouselämä, Tekniikka & Talous, Markkinointi & Mainonta, Arvopaperi, Tivi and Mediuutiset.
+Alma Talent media include Kauppalehti, Talouselämä, Tekniikka & Talous, Mikrobitti, Arvopaperi, Tivi and Mediuutiset.
 In Sweden, publications by Alma Talent include Ny Teknik.

 Alma Consumer

-Alma Consumer publishes the national news media Iltalehti, regional newspapers Aamulehti, Satakunnan Kansa, and the local and town papers published in Pirkanmaa as well in western and central Finland.
+Alma Consumer publishes the national news media Iltalehti, regional newspapers Aamulehti, Satakunnan Kansa, and the local and town papers published in the Pirkanmaa region as well as in western and central Finland.
 The offering of the business segment also includes several digital consumer services related to lifestyle, travel, cooking and dating.
 The printing unit Alma Manu is also part of the business segment.